End-to-end audio-visual learning for cochlear implant sound coding simulations in noisy environments: Results and Discussion

 \subsection{ECS with clean and noisy speech}

-The objective speech intelligibility of the ECS model is evaluated with noisy and clean speech, as shown in Table \ref{tab1}.
-In the absence of noise, ECS achieves an STOI score of 0.7604.
-Under noisy conditions, the score drops to 0.4870.
-Similar reductions in ESTOI and NCM scores are observed as speech transitions from clean to noisy conditions.
-The result shows that the performance of the ECS model declines in the noisy condition, since ECS simulates the ACE strategy without an SE approach.
+The overall objective intelligibility of the ECS model under clean and noisy conditions is shown in Table \ref{tab1}.
+For clean speech, ECS achieves an STOI score of 0.7604, which drops to 0.4870 under noisy conditions, averaged across speakers, noise types and SNR levels.
+Similar declines in ESTOI and NCM occur as conditions shift from clean to noisy.
+The ECS model’s performance declines under noisy conditions, as it only simulates the ACE strategy without SE capability.